makrai/notes/acheampong21-Transformer-emotion-review.md

 # 2 Models of emotions and the concept of text-based emotion detection

 * discrete and dimensional form
-  * Discrete representations place emotions into finite categories.
-Prominent
+  * Discrete representations place emotions into finite categories
     * agreed that emotions arose due to how individuals perceived events, and those emotions varied according to their degree of intensity
     * Ekman (1999) places emotions into six basic categories, ie,